* Debit Cards

 These two use a large clearing house called NOVUS to transfer monies.
 The clearing house company your business uses joins as a member to clear these transactions.
 Depending on the contract signed with the clearing house used by your business determines whether the fee is netted against the gross charges or taken separately.

 Discover Card uses its own clearing house and often the fee is netted against Discover transactions.
 This is one of the reasons Discover Card is not as widely accepted as other credit cards.
-So look at the history reported in the bank account to determine how Discover Card transactions are processed in your business.
+Look at the history reported in the bank account to determine how Discover Card transactions are processed in your business.

 Summary – Sales Via Debit and Credit Cards